tlj/dotfiles/README.md

 The .zshrc installed by stow will try to load a ~/.zshrc-local file which has any special zsh config for the local computer, which shouldn't be shared.
 This file needs to be reated to avoid a warning on startup.

 ## Known issues

-### Ubersicht / yabai load order

-If yabai is loaded after Ubersicht, the space indicators stop working.
-If this happens, just restart Ubersicht.